Sheri's Ranch: Media mentions

 The popular podcast Let Me Tell You About featured the brothel in an hour long episode, in which one of the hosts details losing his virginity to one of the sex workers.

 Sheri's Ranch was featured in the Showtime original series Ray Donovan in the episode "Las Vegas."

+Sheri's Ranch was featured in the Vice Media documentary "The Vice Guide to Vegas Pt 1" where Taji embarks to visit all that Vegas has to offer.

 Awards

 Sheri's Ranch won CWMC's Brothel of the Year award in 2011 and 2012.